How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

-It is also important to decide on an impactful business name because it will be printed in all your marketing collateral.
-Before you finalize the business name, do an in-depth search to make sure that it is not taken by another person offering the same service.
+It is also important to decide on an memorable business name because it will be printed in all your marketing collateral.
+Before you finalize the business name, do an in-depth search to make sure that it is not taken by another person offering the same or similar service.

 Decide on the business structure, whether it’s an LLC or S-Corp.
-Registering your tax business LLC makes more sense than as an S-Corp, because LLCs have lesser compliance requirements, are easier to manage, and have fewer restrictions.
+Registering your tax business as an LLC (Limited Liability Corporation) makes more sense than as an S-Corp, because LLCs have fewer compliance requirements, are easier to manage, and have fewer restrictions.

 Find your first clients by making your business visible offline and online.
 Here are a few ways to market your business:

-- Word of mouth – offer your tax preparation business to family and friends.
-Prepare an elevator pitch to entice them to avail your services.
+- Word of mouth–offer your tax preparation business to family and friends.
+Prepare an elevator pitch (5-minute capsule description) to entice them to take advantage of your services.
 It’s also a good idea to offer a referral discount to get your existing customers to advertise your business to others.

 - Google My Business – registering your tax business on Google My Business or GMB allows you to attract more customers in your location.
-With a business profile on GMB, potential customers can find you in Google maps as well as in local search results.
+With a business profile on GMB, potential customers can find you on Google Maps as well as in local search results.

 - Newsletters – keep your mailing list updated about your business by sending them newsletters.
-The best time to send these newsletters is when the tax season is looming near, as this is the time that they start thinking about taxes.
-By penetrating their inboxes with your newsletters, you are able to put your business top of mind amongst your subscribers.
+The best time to send these newsletters is when the tax season is looming near, as this is the time when they start thinking about taxes.
+By penetrating their inboxes with your newsletters, you are able to put your business top of their minds when they think about taxes.

 - Get involved with the community – market your business in person by being where the people are.
-Attending fundraisers, trade fairs, and other community events to meet new people.
-Get your business cards ready because you’d have to hand them out when you meet someone who’s in need of tax preparation services.
+Attend fundraisers, trade fairs, and other community events to meet new people.
+Get your business cards ready because you will want to hand them out when you meet someone who’s in need of tax preparation services.

 Are you raring to start learning how to become a tax preparer?
-Good, because many people turn to tax professionals during tax seasons.
-For you, this means that you would be kept busy for the first quarter of the year, and make a good income during those months.
+Good, because many people turn to tax professionals during the tax season yearly.
+For you, this means that you will be kept busy for the first quarter of the year, and make a good income during those months.

-It’s a good thing too that you can become a certified tax preparer without studying law or accountancy.
+Don’t forget that you can become a certified tax preparer without studying law or accounting.
 You can turn to IRS-certified online courses like TaxBiz so you can start learning everything about tax preparation and filing.
 This is a wonderful work-from-home opportunity with good income potential, so start learning how to become a tax preparer now and get ready to offer your services next tax season!